 \subsection{Group Batching Implementation Details}

 Group batching, as introduced in Section~\ref{sec:group_batch}, is a general procedure in which deliberate subsets of the training data are constructed and batched from during train time.
-There is no ``correct'' method to form these subsets, because the main point is to simply \textit{not draw batches from $\F_{\bx}$}.
-One could consider thresholding the values of each dimension of the domain and discretizing the subsets according to the thresholds, and also taking unions of these discretizations to form new subsets as well.
+There is no ``correct'' method to form these subsets, because the main point is to simply \textit{avoid drawing batches only from $\F_{\bX}$}.
+One could consider thresholding the values of each dimension of the domain and discretizing the subsets according to the thresholds, and also taking unions of these discretizations to form new subsets.

 This implementation can be computationally demanding, because for each threshold setting, one has to make sure to choose a subset with sufficiently many points, and iteratively increase or decrease the dimension thresholds if no subset with sufficiently many points can be found.
 This computational cost increases significantly with dimension.